 Advancing Industry Transformation

-The purpose of the Foundation for a Smoke-Free World is to improve global health by ending smoking in this generation.
+The purpose of the Foundation for a Smoke-Free World (the “Foundation”) is to improve global health by ending smoking in this generation.
 Our task is urgent.
-More than a billion people still smoke worldwide, and more than seven million global deaths are attributed to tobacco use each year.
+More than a billion people smoke worldwide, and more than seven million global deaths are attributed to tobacco use each year.

 The Foundation’s Industry Transformation strategy aims to attain transformation, in support of the overarching purpose, in a manner that is compatible with the United Nations Sustainable Development Goals (SDGs) framework.
-The Foundation will develop and implement the Smoke-Free Index™ as a means to critically evaluate tobacco industry progress and assess any actions taken that undermine progress toward a smoke-free world.
-The Foundation intends to complement WHO FCTC efforts by further examining the necessary future transformation of the tobacco industry and nicotine ecosystem, as well as by considering ways to change the core products that are responsible for preventable premature deaths and numerous diseases.
+The Foundation will develop and implement the Smoke-Free Index™ as a means to critically evaluate tobacco industry progress and assess any actions taken that either support or impede progress toward a smoke-free world.
+The Smoke-Free Index™ will complement the World Health Organization Framework Convention on Tobacco Control (WHO FCTC) efforts by further examining the necessary future transformation of the tobacco industry and nicotine ecosystem, as well as by considering ways to change the core products that are responsible for preventable and premature deaths and numerous diseases.
 To accomplish this undertaking successfully, we must and will engage all stakeholders with the material ability to affect change for the good.
 We will report all companies that impede progress in fair, verifiable, and systematic ways.
-We will encourage the development of metrics that investors and policy makers understand, value, and utilize.
+We will encourage the development of metrics that investors, policy makers and all stakeholders understand, value, and utilize.

 The Foundation believes that innovation and consumer-driven demand are part of the solution, in addition to policy prescriptions.
 The record shows that implementation of policy strategies alone is not achieving the degree and speed in the reduction of the prevalence of cigarette smoking that is desired – and witnessed, for example, in certain countries such as Japan and South Korea.
-Furthermore, the possibilities for the greatest transformation in health may be emerging in China.
 The Foundation believes now is time to bring all forces together to achieve a smoke-free world.